Asheline/Vue-Jobs-Project-2024/README.md

 # Vue Jobs Project

-This Vue project is based on Traversy Media's [YouTube tutorial]([https://pip.pypa.io/en/stable/](https://www.youtube.com/watch?v=VeNfHj6MhgA)).
-The purpose of the project is to learn how to use Vue.
+This Vue project is based on Traversy Media's Youtube-[tutorial](https://www.youtube.com/watch?v=VeNfHj6MhgA) The purpose of the project is to learn how to use Vue.

 ## Recommended IDE Setup